 ParityOS is an operating system born in the cloud.
-It is accessible via a webAPI with minimal client software that runs on the quantum device for low-latency executions.
-Our minimalistic interface makes is simple to be integrated in the existing software stack of any quantum computer.
-For end-users the availability of ParityOS guarantees a seamless transition from quantum-ready test devices to real quantum computers.
+It is accessible via a webAPI with minimal client software, which runs on the quantum device for low-latency executions.
+Its minimalistic interface makes it easy to integrate it in the existing software stack of any quantum computer.
+For end-users, the availability of ParityOS guarantees a seamless transition from quantum-ready test devices to real quantum computers.

 The key to scalable and efficient algorithms

 The algorithms that ParityOS generates are optimized for efficiency.
-Reduction of required resources is key, such as number of qubits and number of gates, and is achieved via the ParityQC architecture.
+Reduction of required resources, such as number of qubits and number of gates, is key, and it is achieved via the ParityQC Architecture.
 In addition, we are able to exploit another crucial advantage: parallelizability.
-This means the algorithms of ParityOS make use of highly-parallel quantum gates on the hardware level boosting the performance and making hardware design scalable.
+This means that the algorithms of ParityOS make use of highly-parallel quantum gates on the hardware level, boosting the performance and making hardware design scalable.

 The Next-Generation Compiler

-ParityOS’s aspiration is to provide the compiler for next generation quantum devices.
-When building a quantum computer based on the ParityQC architecture, hardware developers also receive the full software stack for using the architecture efficiently.
-End-users and academics can make use of ParityOS to develop algorithms for next generation quantum computers, with applications that range from quantum chemistry, material science, machine learning to financial optimization.
+Our aim with ParityOS is to provide the compiler for the next generation of quantum devices.
+When building a quantum computer based on the ParityQC Architecture, hardware developers also receive the full software stack for using the architecture efficiently.
+End-users and academics can make use of ParityOS to develop algorithms for next-generation quantum computers, for applications that range from quantum chemistry, material science, machine learning to financial optimization.